collorg/ngbrx-paginator/README.md

   ],
 ```

-in your component class add the attributes `featureKey`, and use NgbrxPaginationService to filter your collection by page:
+in your component class add the attributes `key`, and use NgbrxPaginationService to filter your collection by page:

 ```ts
 import { Component } from '@angular/core';